 My wife Rachel and I recently returned from our honeymoon in South America.
-Although I’d had visions of a luxurious trip to the French Riveria or the South Pacific, Rachel persuaded me with her enthusiasm for the prospect of hiking the Inca Trail and visiting the famous Incan city of Machu Picchu.
+Although I’d had visions of a luxurious trip to the French Riveria or the South Pacific, Rachel persuaded me with her enthusiasm for the prospect of hiking the Inca Trail and visiting the famous Inca archaeological site of Machu Picchu.

 Inca Trail Planning

-Trip planning began in the fall of 2014, with the trip built around the four day Inca Trail hike.
+Trip planning began in the fall of 2014, with the trip built around the four-day Inca Trail hike.
 Rachel did some research on companies offering Inca Trail treks and settled on Peru Treks.
-This company came highly rated as a trekking company and emphasized fair treatment of its support personnel (primarily composed of porters).
+This company came highly rated as a trekking company and emphasized fair treatment of its support personnel (primarily porters).

-To limit the effects of heavy use on the historic trail, the Peruvian government allows only a limited number of permits for the trail, which can only be purchased by accredited companies.
-500 permits per day are authorized, but that includes support personnel, typically quoted at three porters, cooks, and guides for every two trekkers.
+To limit the deleterious effects of heavy use on the historic trail, the Peruvian government allows only a limited number of permits for the trail.
+These permits can only be purchased by accredited companies.
+Although 500 permits per day are authorized, this figure also includes support personnel (typically quoted as three porters, cooks, and guides for every two trekkers).
 High demand meant that we had to reserve well in advance.
-My understanding was that the Inca Trail was most pleasant during the dry season during winter in the Southern Hemisphere and we booked our trek for mid-August 2015.
+My understanding was that the Inca Trail was most pleasant during the dry season (winter in the Southern Hemisphere) and we booked our trek for mid-August 2015.

-Although we booked with Peru Treks and paid our deposit in December 2014, we didn’t have definite confirmation that the trek would be going forward until permits for August went on sale.
-I held off booking non-refundable aspects of the trip (aside from taking a chance and booking the airfare) until February 2015 when Peru Treks confirmed they had purchased our permits.
+We booked with Peru Treks and paid our deposit in December 2014, though we didn’t have definite confirmation that the trek would be going forward until permits for August went on sale.
+I held off booking non-refundable aspects of the trip (aside from booking the airfare) until February 2015 when Peru Treks confirmed they had purchased our permits.

 Rachel doesn’t like trip planning, so aside from the Inca Trail, I essentially had free reign to plan the trip.
 I decided to place the Inca Trail at the end of the trip to give us time to acclimate to the altitude (and give us something to look forward to!).
 After learning of the beauty of Lake Titicaca, South America’s largest lake, I decided to incorporate that into the itinerary.
 Lake Titicaca is shared between Peru and Bolivia, with Bolivia’s city of Copacabana and Isla del Sol being particularly attractive.
 I prefer open jaw trips anyway, to maximize the places we can visit without backtracking.